AnfriH/Oof-Replacer/README.md

 ## Is this safe?
 If you're concerned, you can read through the file's contents to check for yourself ✨

-The script uses xcopy and bitsadmin, which should come preinstalled with Windows
+This script uses xcopy and bitsadmin, which should come preinstalled with Windows